KnowEnG/KnowNet_Pipeline_Tools/README.md

 ### Cleanup

-To clean up the files (except `kn-final`), as well as chronos, marathon, and mesos, run:
+To clean up the files (except `kn-logs` and `kn-final`), as well as chronos, marathon, and mesos, run:

 ```
 make clean